-We will retain your personal data for 11 years.
+We will retain your personal data for 10 years following the guidelines set out in the Records Management Code of Practice for Health and Social Care 2016.
 We retain your information for this period in case any issues arise or in case you have any queries.
 Your information will be kept securely at all times.
-Following the end of the 11 year period, your files and personal data we hold about you will be permanently deleted or destroyed.
+Following the end of the 10 year period, your files and personal data we hold about you will be reviewed to determine whether the records should be retained for a further period or deleted.
 If we are required to obtain your consent to process your personal data, any information we use for this purpose will be kept until you withdraw your consent, unless we are entitled to retain the personal data on the basis of other grounds set out in the Data Protection Legislation.

 What are your rights?

 You benefit from a number of rights in respect of the personal data we hold about you.
 We have summarised the rights which may be available to you below, depending on the grounds on which we process your data.
 More information is available from the Information Commissioner’s Office website (https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation- gdpr/individual-rights/).
 These rights apply for the period in which we process your data.